ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

 Check out the js-IPFS [Project Roadmap](https://github.com/orgs/ipfs/projects/6) which contains headline features organised in the order we hope them to land.

-Only large features are called out in the roadmap, expect lots of small bugfix releases between the roadmapped items!
+Only large features are called out in the roadmap.
+Expect lots of small bugfix releases between the roadmapped items!

 # 😍 Huge thank you to everyone that made this release possible